-Designed to provide students with the analytic skills and factual knowledgenecessary to deal critically with the problems and materials in World History.
+Designed to provide students with the analytic skills and factual knowledge necessary to deal critically with the problems and materials in World History.
 ADVANCED PLACEMENT EXAMINATION IS REQUIRED.
 Can replace World Studies.
+Prerequisite: See honors course requirement forms

 Geography

 Teaches students the values and roles of groups and individuals in a "Global Village" where economies, cultures, and environmental concerns are connected.
 This course contributes to the development of workplace skills and career choices.